marco262/my_wiki/data/pirates/here-there-be-pirates.md

 ### Session 6 (2022-07-18)

-* Started on the 20th of Alturik
+* Started on the 20th of Alturik, as fresh Level 3s.
 * Xanner told the party that the guards and Knights of Twilight are out in force, after their murder in broad twilight.
 * He recommended they stay hidden while the heat died down.
 * With Xanner's help, the party took up a number of downtime activities over the next several days: